 Its distinct and eclectic history is only one of many reasons it is Houston’s premier boutique hotel.
 The Lancaster is always highly ranked on travel and lodging sites as having superb accommodations, amenities and service.

-Currently undergoing a multi-million-dollar remodel and interior transformation, The Lancaster Hotel will re-open this July/August to a discerning audience of Houstonians and world travelers that appreciate the sterling personal service, warm, welcoming atmosphere, and luxurious amenities The Lancaster Hotel is known for.
+Currently undergoing a multimillion-dollar remodel and interior transformation, The Lancaster Hotel will re-open this Fall to a discerning audience of Houstonians and world travelers that appreciate the sterling personal service, warm, welcoming atmosphere, and luxurious amenities The Lancaster Hotel is known for.

 The Lancaster Hotel was originally named the Auditorium Hotel.
 It was designed by noted Houston Architect Joseph Finger (1887-1953) in 1926.
 Finger was also the architect of Houston’s City Hall, an art deco structure located a short distance from the hotel on Bagby Street as well as many other prominent buildings in Houston and Galveston.